Policy Tracker

 (2) For a vehicle designed, used, or maintained for the transportation of more than 10 persons, including the driver, a valid class B or class A driver’s license with a passenger endorsement, as required by this code.

-(b) For autonomous passenger service vehicles, the ratio of remote assistants or remote drivers who are actively monitoring or directing operating on a public road in this state to autonomous passenger service vehicles shall be one to three or higher at all times.
+(b) For autonomous passenger service vehicles, the ratio of remote assistants or remote drivers who are actively monitoring or directing operating operation on a public road in this state to autonomous passenger service vehicles shall be one to three five or higher at all times.

 (c) Remote assistants, remote drivers, and local incident technicians shall be registered with the Employer Pull Notice Program administered by the department.